- Why should we focus on balanced meals instead of calories?

 - beans, pulses, fish, eggs, meat and other proteins

-Balanced meals include all the nutrients and energy your body requires to do its incredible jobs.
+Meals made with food from each food group give you all the nutrients and energy your body requires to do its incredible jobs.

 Focus on nutrients rather than calories!
 Eat balanced meals.